Cotton Eye Joe (Rednex song)

-Composition
+Background and composition

-"Cotton Eye Joe" is based on the old traditional country folk song "Cotton Eyed Joe" and opens with the chorus sung by the male singer.
-Almost a minute into the song, the female singer performs the first of two vocal verses.
-It has a tempo of 132 BPM and runs 3 minutes and 14 seconds long with an A key and a minor mode, and a time signature of 4 beats per bar.
-In the 2002 book, Move Your Body (2 The 90s): Unlimited Eurodance, writer Juha Soininen states that the song "broke the euro mould by letting a man sing the refrain while a woman sang the middle part."
+"Cotton Eye Joe" is based on the traditional country folk song "Cotton-Eyed Joe" and begins with the chorus sung by the male vocalist.
+Nearly a minute into the track, the female vocalist delivers the first of two verses.
+The song has a runtime of 3 minutes and 14 seconds, a tempo of 132 BPM, and a time signature of 4/4.
+It is written in the key of A major.
+In the 2002 book, Move Your Body (2 The 90s): Unlimited Eurodance, writer Juha Soininen noted that the song "broke the euro mould by letting a man sing the refrain while a woman sang the middle part."

+At the time of release, it was compared to instrumental tracks such as "Swamp Thing" and "Everybody Gonfi-Gon".
+And originally, "Cotton Eye Joe" was also recorded as a instrumental track.
+Zomba marketing manager Charles Hunfeld told Music & Media, "Whereas the others are more or less instrumental 'country-house', the Rednex have made a vocal record.
+Admittedly, originally it wasn't.
+After we heard the first demo version, we had to A&R it a bit.
+The effect of the song in the clubs is beyond belief. [...]
+Within a split second it looks like everybody's got mad cow disease."